University of Pittsburgh Varsity Marching Band: Colorguard

 Also known as the "Royal Court," the Pitt Colorguard is the auxiliary section of the marching band.
 Founded in 1986, the guard adds visual effects on the field with flag work, dancing, and other various props.
 In 2014, the Pitt Colorguard added a rifle line to the guard, which is often featured during halftime shows.
 There are currently 25 members in the guard.
 The guard was previously the only section that had distinct pregame and halftime uniforms until their uniform change in 2019.
 In the 2016 season, the Pitt Colorguard celebrated their 30th anniversary.
+In the 2026 season, the Pitt Colorguard celebrated their 40th anniversary.
+Mark Yohe and Madi Miloszewski are the Colorguard Instructors.